 Instead of scanning physical items, list upload tools are designed to process a whole spreadsheet of products – typically the entire stock list of a manufacturer, wholesaler or liquidation company.
 After uploading the list, the software researches each product and adds data on selling price, sales volume, fees etc.

 Why would you want to do get data on hundreds or thousands of products at once?
 One scenario is to find a few profitable items within a stock list of thousands.
 Another is to evaluate a supplier as a whole, to see if they are a good company to develop a long-term relationship with.
 Either way, getting all the data in Excel allows you to add your own custom calculations and filtering, and make more informed decisions.

 Most sellers don’t plan on selling a single product the rest of their life, so why select a supplier based on one product?
 Sure, start with a few suppliers that have a product you really like, but then look deeper into their overall offering.
 Get your first product from a vendor you can grow along with, because they have many interesting products.
 It may cost you slightly more to start with, but that will be peanuts compared to all the time and effort you save in sourcing your second, third and fourth products because you have already created that relationship.

 Andrew Tjernlund, Importing, eBay and Manufacturing Expert, Goat Consulting

 Most product evaluation tools only use data from Amazon.
 The product catalog underpinning Amazon’s data makes it a relatively reliable source for matching product codes (UPCs, EANs, ISBNs etc.) to listings on the site.
-Two notable exceptions that use eBay data are mobile app Swank and list upload tool Assortify.
+A notable exception that uses eBay data is mobile app Swank.